 When shit happens, you tend to learn a lot more than when things are humming along smoothly.
 You learn who your real friends are.
 You learn what you can do without in the name of helping others, and you learn what you need – for yourself – so that you can continue to help without growing resentful or depressed.

 I learned this year that I’ve a bit of work to do in identifying what exactly it is that I need.
 At the very least, I can tell you that it involves being active and outside.

 I’m also grateful for the reminder of the inevitability of my parents dying.
 Cancer is pretty fucked, but at least my dad’s got his mind, and that has allowed the whole family to start to come to terms with what it means to live and die.
-If my dad had died suddenly in his sleep or in a car accident, the rest of us wouldn’t have had the chance to have some of the conversations and moments that we’ve had.
+If my dad had died suddenly in his sleep or in a car accident, we would have seek legal help from Sacramento car accident lawyer but the rest of us wouldn’t have had the chance to have some of the conversations and moments that we’ve had.

 Still…fuck cancer.
 We’re hoping for a little more Type-1 Fun in 2020.
 Fewer robocalls would be nice, too, but I’m not holding my breath.